 Eze hurts Tottenham again to reignite Arsenal’s title hopes with 4-1 win

-Gyokeres and Eze both score braces as Arsenal win North London derby to move five points clear at top of the table.
+Gyokeres and Eze both score braces as Arsenal win North London football derby to move five points clear at top of the table.

-Eberechi Eze has reignited Arsenal’s title ambitions in the Premier League by being the scourge of Tottenham once again.
+Eberechi Eze has reignited Arsenal’s title ambitions in English football’s Premier League by being the scourge of Tottenham once again.

 Three months after scoring a hat-trick against Spurs, the England midfielder netted two more goals against Arsenal’s fiercest rival in a 4-1 away win on Sunday.
 Viktor Gyokeres also scored twice for the leaders.